-Have the candidates silently read the opening paragraph and respond to the questions in the Reflect activity.
+Have the students silently read the opening paragraph and respond to the questions in the Reflect activity.

-- Call on volunteers to share their responses with the group. - Have the candidates write their prayers or reflections.
+- Call on volunteers to share their responses with the class. - Have the students write their prayers or reflections.
 Encourage them to take a moment for silent reflection ahead of writing.